-The bulkiness of a night splint might take some adjusting to.
+Start with only a few hours at a time.
+Night splints may assist you in recovery, but their real cost is your comfort.
+The bulkiness of a night splint might take some adjustment.
 For at least the first week, some podiatrists discourage their patients from trying to sleep with it on.
 Instead, wear it during your spare relaxation time such as reading or watching TV.
 After you feel comfortable you can start wearing the splint at night.
 Having that first week or so as a grace period will limit the possibility of you losing sleep as a result of the splint.

 When you fall asleep, your foot naturally goes into a position where the calf muscle, achilles tendon, and plantar fascia are relaxed.
 Sounds great right?
 After all, we have been talking about the plantar fasciitis as a condition where too much tension is placed on those leg components.

 However after a night of healing in the relaxed position, the new tissue within your plantar fascia may be more prone to tearing with those first few steps in the morning.
 The night splint allows your plantar fascia to heal in the active position that you use it in during the day.

 Night splints may be effective if you can actually wear them.
 They are clunky, rather pricey, and patients tend to have difficulty keeping them on.
 If you are truly determined and can find a comfortable splint, then you might try to boost your recovery time by as much as 40 days!
 However, only give night splints a shot after incorporating more comfortable treatment options like insoles, shoes, and slippers.